-In this installment of our songwriting series on time signatures, we'll be exploring songs in 3/4 time, as well as its related cousin, 6/8.
+In Part II of our songwriting series on time signatures, we'll be exploring songs in 3/4 time, as well as its related cousin, 6/8.
 We'll look at what makes them different from 4/4, when you'd want to use them, along with plenty of examples from the greatest hits of the past decades.

 The assumption is you're up to speed on what time signatures are (also called meters), and how to read and write them.
 If not, jump over to part one of this series to catch up on all the basics of time signatures.